EGPostema/DrawerDissect/README.md

 ## 📖 Overview

-DrawerDissect is an AI-powered pipeline that automatically processes whole-drawer images of insect specimens.
+**DrawerDissect is an AI-driven pipeline that automatically processes whole-drawer images of insect specimens.**

 It can extract: